nl-design-system/denhaag/components/File/README.md

 ## (Interactive) states

-The file download contains the states normal, hover and focus.
+The file contains the states normal, hover and focus.

 ## Design properties